thycotic-ps/secretserver/discovery/azure-tenant/readme.md

 The general use for this custom Discovery process is for those tenants that are not being managed by [Azure Privileged Identity Management (PIM)](https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-configure), or with customers that are not interested in using that service.
 Customers that are using it should be aware that Service Administrator and Co-Administrator are both assignment roles that [cannot be managed by PIM](https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-roles#classic-subscription-administrator-roles).

+## Terms/Features:

+- Distributed Engine – The main reason for this requirement is because the discovery script needs 2 different privileged accounts to accomplish this feature.
+    1. One account runs the PowerShell script.
+    2. One account authenticates to AzureAD.

+This may be accomplished without a DE, but it would be best practice to have this running from the DE rather than the WebNode.
+There will be some configurations on the DE itself as well as within SS.
+Scripts, Scan Templates, Discovery Scan Templates, Scanner Settings, Remote Password Changers – All items that will need creation and/or configuration within SS.
+Azure Terms:
+- Assigned Roles – Roles required for account performing Azure AD discovery.
+- Azure Role Assignments (aka Subscriptions) – **This could be optional, but I need to validate**.
+Your tenant must be able to add subscriptions (the only one req’d is ‘Reader’, and it appears to be free)

 ## Prerequisite

 The following modules are required for this script to run.
 The modules listed below should be installed on all Distributed Engines or Web Nodes (if doing web processing on-premises):